subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 2: The Reinforcement Learning Control Framework: An Agent Acting in the Real World

 The RL framework is shown in part (a) of the above figure and it shows an organism operating in an external environment.
+Fundamental to this framework is the concep of the agent state $s_n$, which is defined as the information that an agent needs to take an action.
-Assuming that it takes action $A_n$ at time $n$ based on its internal perception of the environmental state $O_n$, and the action results in a change in its perception to $O_{n+1}$ and also an (optional) reward signal $R_n$.
+Assume that it takes action $a_n$ at time $n$ based on its current state $s_n$, and the action results in a change in its state to $s_{n+1}$ and also an (optional) reward signal $r_n$.
 The reward signal tells the agent whether the action resulted in a positive outcome (or not).
-The agent then takes the next action $A_{n+1}$ taking $O_{n+1}$ into account, and the loop goes through another cycle.
-RL is focused on choosing the actions sequence $A_1,...,A_n$ so as to maximixe the total reward obtained during the completion of a task that the agent set out to do.
+The agent then takes the next action $a_{n+1}$ taking $s_{n+1}$ into account, and the loop goes through another cycle.
+RL is focused on choosing the actions sequence $a_1,...,a_n$ so as to maximixe the total reward obtained during the completion of a task that the agent set out to do.
+The state $s_n$ depends on the specific agent model that is being used.
+For example in the Predictive Processing framework $s_n$ is given by the most recent $K$ perceptions $y_n,y_{n-1},...,y_{n-K}$, while in the Active Inference model $s_n=x_n$ since by definition $x_n$ is a summary of the organism's belief about the environment at time $n$.

 The RL framework shown in part (a)leaves open the problem of how the agent figures out what action to take for a given percepion state.
 But what if the agent posseses a model for the enviroment that allows it to predict the next perception state (and reward), as a function of the prior state and the action it took.
 This scenario is shown in part (b), in which I have replaced the environment by the agent's model for the environment.
 This model allows the agent to try out various scenarios and sequences of actions, without actually taking any action in the real world, an this is called planning.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat78.png)

-Figure 3: Model Based Control in Reinforcement Learning: An Agent Planning its Actions Based on an Internal Model
+Figure 3: Model Based Control in Reinforcement Learning: An Agent Planning its actions Based on an internal model

 Part (a) of the above figure shows an example rollout of the perception-action states in the organism, starting from some initial state $s_1$.
 The organism can potentially take one of two actions $a_1$ or $a_2$ from this state, and assuming it takes action $a_1$, it can potentially end in state $s_2$ or state $s_3$.
 The state that it actually transitions is controlled by the conditional probabilities $p(s_2|s_1,a_1), p(s_3|s_1,a_2)$.
 Once this transition takes place, the organism then takes its next action and the whole process repeats.

-Part (b) of the figure shows a sequence of possible rollouts of the perception-action sequence, from a starting state $s_t$.
+Part (b) of the figure shows a sequence of possible rollouts of the perception-action sequence, from a starting state $s_n$.
 An individual rollout is one path through this graph, and an example is ahded in red.
 A rollout terminates when the organism reaches the end state labeled T.
 This kind of decision tree that starts from the current state and then charts out various hypothetical scenarios is a type of tree search.
 Within the RL literature there is a specific algorithm called Monte Carlo Tree Search or MCTS that has been popularized as a result of the Alpha Zero family of game playing models from Deep Mind.
 In games such as chess or Go there can potentially be thousands of possible actions that can be taken from each state of the game board, and as a result MCTS uses a measure of how 'good' a state is in terms of rewards or value that will acrrue if the game ends up in a particular state.
 Hence the choice of action boils down to choosing one that results in s state with a higher value function.
 It is unlikely that organisms do an explicit value function calculation when trying to choose between states, however they do have some idea of whether taking a particular action will result success of their longer term goal.
-For example assume the following scenario: I am in my living room and decide to make a cup of tea.
-If I am in my house then I precidely know how to get to the kitchen, I also know where the tea bags and mugss are, so I can take actions to retrieve them.
+For example consider the following scenario: I am in my living room and decide to make a cup of tea.
+If I am in my house then I precisely know how to get to the kitchen, I also know where the tea bags and mugss are, so I can take actions to retrieve them.
 This basically charts a path through the decision tree, which is facilitated based on my previous experience in doing this task.
-But suppose I am in a friend's home, and all this information is not avialbke to me.
+But suppose I am in a friend's home, and all this information is not avialable to me.
 Then I will have a less precise plan.
 At a high level the plan would still be make my way to the kitchen, and then search for the tea and mugs, but when I make this plan I don't know whether I should be turning left or right to get to the kitchen.
 The only way to resolve the issue is by putting the plan into action and trying out both the possibilities.
 If I make the wrong choice then the resulting state, lets say the bedroom, does not match my expectation of a kitchen, in which case I retrace my steps and try out the other direction.
 This sort of daily planning that we do in our lives is considerably simpler than the sophisticated MCTS type tree searches used in Alpha Go.
-Morever we have the addiitonal advantage of accumulated knowledgeof how to do a task based on our prior history.
+Morever we have the addiitonal advantage of accumulated knowledge of how to do a task based on our prior history.

 This discussion show the centrality of the distribution $p(s_{n+1}|s_n,a_n)$ to the RL framework.
 This distribution is what we referred to as the world model in the previous section.
 If the organism learns this world model and captures its within its neural network, then it has the capability to do these rollouts in its mental space without actually taking any action in the real world.